nazar12314/Discrete-lab-3/README.md

 ## Features
 In order to respond to a 100% safety of our messaging, we implemented some features that allows us not to experience troubles with message-leak in case when the server crashes.
 Under the hood, we implemented another RSA encoding on the server side that encodes keys passed by the client.
-Thus messages are never being passed decoded inside a server, which guarantees us their full confidentiality.
+Thus messages are never being passed decoded inside a server.
+Every user has his own keys, so that every person is able to receive the same message but encoded differently.
+This guarantees complete security of messagging, and even if its full power can't be totaly seen in this simple example, this method has a huge power when it takes a serious projects.